gokaybiz/gokay.biz/content/blog/netlify-functions.md

 - Integrate with third-party services
 - Process data without a traditional backend

-Each function is a JavaScript/TypeScript file that exports a handler function.
+Each function is a JavaScript/TypeScript or Go file that exports a handler function.
 And Netlify automatically deploys them as serverless endpoints.

 ## Prerequisites and Setup
 First, install the Netlify CLI globally: